Power-over-Ethernet (PoE) devices can provide and receive power through an Ethernet cable. PoE devices could be:

 - ADC-VC729P (PoE++)

-The maximum distance that PoE can provide power is typically 100 meters (328 feet).
+The maximum distance that PoE can provide power is 100 meters (328 feet).

 PoE Switch

-A PoE switch would be preferred when powering multiple PoE cameras over just one camera.
+A PoE switch would be used when powering multiple PoE cameras.
 When looking for a PoE switch, you will have to make sure that there is enough power provided by the switch to power all of your devices.

 PoE Injector